c5sire/Engineering-Cognitive-AI-Agents/examples/ch03/workspaces/winston_multimodal.md

 - Interest in modern aesthetics and classical styles in art.
 - Appreciation for the interplay of light and shadow in painting.
 - Enjoyment of reading during commutes, potentially including novels or news articles.
+- Fondness for the dramatic flair of artists like Caravaggio and contemporary urban photographers.
+- Curiosity about themes of identity and transformation in art and visual media.

 ## Recent Interactions
 - User expressed interest in exploring connections between visual elements and personal preferences.